puriketu99/porky/README.md

 ##Mechanism
 ###about registering

-1.It saves the snapshot of html when you execute 'porky.register()'.If you specify json,it save the json.This is option.
+1.It saves the snapshot of html when you execute 'porky.register()'.If you specify json,it also saves the json.This is option.

-2.It executes the function specified.
+2.It executes the specified function.

-3.As well As #1、it saves the snapshot after it executes.
+3.it also saves the snapshot of the html or the json after the function are executed in the same way as #1

-\#Saved data is saved in indexed db.
+\#the data is saved in the local indexed db.

 ###about running

-By the test cases,It executes the following.
+In each test case, It executes the following process.

 1.It restores html and json to Saved data before executing the function.

 2.It excutes the function.

-3.It compares row and saved data after executing the function.
+3.It compares the previous html and json with the present html and json and check whether there is the difference between them or not.

 ##Getting started